ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/drugbank/Readme.md

 Integrate the mapping of protein, PC, and target into the database with cypher-shell.

-Prepare the relationships between 'compound-protein/target':
+Prepare the relationships between 'compound-protein/target/molecuarl complex':
-    First, take all  compound-protein/target (chemical) pairs where the relationship is in the human and have references and add them to a dictionary
+    First, take all  compound-protein/target (chemical)/ molecular complex pairs where the relationship is in the human and have references and add them to a dictionary
     Then, go through all relationship pairs of the different relationship types and generate TSV files and cypher queries to integrate the information into the database.
 In the following, the pair information is written into the TSV file.
 If multiple edges with the same relationship type exist the information is combined and written into the TSV file.

 Prepare the DrugBank reaction between chemicals, and metabolites with the use of proteins: